Yash-Khandal/project/README.md

 Dismissal: How Virat Kohli got out in the match
 Inns: 1st and 2nd innings
 Opposition: Who was the opponent of India
-Ground: Venue of the match
-Start Date: Date of the match